What can you assume on GRE geometry diagrams, and what can’t you assume? First, here are a couple of practice questions.

 Be very clear on what you can assume and what you can’t assume — I would guess that over 80% of all the mistakes that folks make on GRE Geometry problems involving diagrams result from improper assumptions.
 It may pay to go back to the practice questions above and re-evaluate them in terms of what you have learned here.
 Here’s a further practice question:

 1) In this question, we are guaranteed that it’s a rectangle, which substantially reduces the range of possible shapes.
 Notice, though, we know absolutely nothing about the relative lengths of the two sides — either one could be much larger than the other.
 It’s good to visualize two versions, one with each of the sides exaggeratedly longer than the other:

 In the version on the left (AD > AB), it’s clear that AC/AB is much much bigger than 1, may be equal to 5 or 6, while AB/AD is small, only say about 1/5.
 In that version, column A definitely would be bigger.

-Meanwhile, in the version on the left (AB > AD), now AC/AB is still larger than 1, but here just larger than 1 — maybe 6/5 or 7/6, much less than 2 — and now AB/AD is very large, maybe 4 or 5.
+Meanwhile, in the version on the right (AB > AD), now AC/AB is still larger than 1, but here just larger than 1 — maybe 6/5 or 7/6, much less than 2 — and now AB/AD is very large, maybe 4 or 5.
 In this version, column B would be bigger.